xlab-si/emmy/README.md

 Prover wants to prove that it knows w such that g^w = h mod p.

-To run an example of a proof, run a server:
+To run an example of a proof, run a server (see cli.go):

 ```
 emmy -example=schnorr -client=false